nightblade9/game-design-library/README.md

 # Game Design Library

 GDL is a human-curated list of articles on various game design topics.
 Find game-design tips/advice on specific genres/aspects.
 You can use the search, or browse tag-specific pages to find the articles you want.
+Built in [Tropical](github.com/nightblade9/tropical).

 # Submitting an Article